-Keep All of Your Business Money in a Business Account.
+Keep All of Your Business’s Money in a Business Checking Account.

-Even though certain business organizations do not require you to keep your business profits separate from your personal finances, you should definitely keep them separate!
+Even though certain business organizations (ahem Sole Proprietorships) do not require you to keep your business profits separate from your personal finances, you should still keep business profits and expenses separate!
+Remember, if you’re an LLC, this step is required.
 Keeping your business finances apart from your personal account will make it easier to do the accounting work for your business and file taxes at the end of the year.
-Plus, it's easier to pay yourself from your business account and transfer money into your personal account!
-Save yourself the headache and keep them separate from the start!
+Additionally, it will be easier for you to pay yourself a consistent salary or monetary amount each month if your accounts are separate.

 Transfer Money to your Personal Account to Pay Yourself

-It is important as a self-employed individual to know how you registered your business and the tax implications that come along with that type of business.
-The type of business you run will change the way you need to pay yourself!
+It is important as a self-employed individual to know how you registered your business and the tax implications that come along with it.
+The type of business entity you have will change the way you need to pay yourself!